 In the following picture, you can see the overview of the INDEX function to match and return multiple values vertically in Excel.
 Afterward, let’s dive into the article so that you can also do the task smoothly.

-2 Easy Ways to Use INDEX Function to Match & Return Multiple Values Vertically in Excel
+Overview of INDEX Function to Match & Return Multiple Values Vertically in Excel

 In the following dataset, you can see the Country and City columns.
 After that, using this dataset, we will go through 2 easy methods to use the INDEX function to match and return multiple values vertically in Excel.
-Here, we used Excel 365.
+Here, we used Microsoft 365.
 You can use any available Excel version.

 1. Using INDEX Function to Match and Return Multiple Values Vertically